flexme/DYCoding/README.md

 You can refer the unit tests in [DYCodingTests.m](https://github.com/flexme/DYCoding/blob/master/DYCodingTests/DYCodingTests.m) for the examples.

 # Installation
-There are three ways to use SDWebImage in your project:
+There are three ways to use DYCoding in your project:

 * Importing the project to your workspace as a static library
 * Copying all the files into your project